 Andy De Deene has extensive experience in drug development, including clinical development, pharmacovigilance and medical affairs.
-He previously worked as both Manager and Director for the Janssen Research Foundation and XCellentis in Belgium.
+He previously worked as both Manager and

+Director for the Janssen Research Foundation and XCellentis in Belgium.
 Andy holds an MD from the University of Ghent, trained as a dermatologist at the University of Cologne, and obtained an executive MBA from Vlerick Management School.

-David Pearson - Head of Country Operations U.S.
+David Pearson - Head of Country Operations US

-David Pearson is responsible for building ThromboGenics' U.S. operations ahead of the launch of ocriplasmin.
+David Pearson is responsible for building ThromboGenics' US operations ahead of the launch of ocriplasmin.
 He has more than 20 years of experience in the pharmaceutical industry, mainly with Novartis.
 While at Novartis, he held a number of senior marketing and country management roles and was heavily involved in the launch of several successful new products.
+David holds a PhD from Yale University and has an MBA degree from MIT (Sloan School).